-When I was brainstorming new holiday breakfast recipes to try, I couldn’t get breakfast casseroles out of my mind.
 An egg breakfast casserole is the ultimate breakfast or brunch for entertaining because it feeds a crowd, is super satisfying, and you can prep it the night before.
-Last year I made my biscuit breakfast casserole with a side of fruit, bacon, and cinnamon rolls, and this year I want something equally crowd-pleasing.
+Last year we made this biscuit breakfast casserole with a side of fruit, bacon, and homemade cinnamon rolls, so this year let’s make something equally crowd-pleasing.

-Let’s all make everything bagel breakfast casserole!!
-This recipe is totally inspired by the breakfast bake in Chrissy Teigen’s cookbook Cravings: Hungry for More.
+Let’s all make everything bagel breakfast casserole!
+This recipe is inspired by the breakfast bake in Chrissy Teigen’s cookbook Cravings: Hungry for More.
 Hers uses a slightly different ratio of ingredients, frozen spinach, and delicious Gruyère cheese.

 This Everything Bagel Breakfast Casserole:

 - Uses leftover everything bagels as the base

 - Includes peppers & tomatoes for a fresh element